jundalisay/maha/content/en/economics/natural-industries.md

 ### Crops and Livestock

-{{< q >}}
+{{< q a="Antonio Pigafetta" >}}
-<p>Palawan has rice, ginger, swine, goats, fowls, bananas, cocoanuts, camotes [batate], sugarcane, and roots resembling turnips in taste.
-We called that land the land of promise, because we suffered great hunger before we found it.</p>
+Palawan has rice, ginger, swine, goats, fowls, bananas, cocoanuts, camotes [batate], sugarcane, and roots resembling turnips in taste.
+We called that land the land of promise, because we suffered great hunger before we found it.
-<cite>Pigafetta</cite>
 {{< /q >}}